-The prices of products listed on online shopping site like Amazon or Flipkart may vary every single day and here’s a simple Google Docs based solution to help you keep track of these price fluctuations via email.
-You can put the items you wish to buy in a Google Spreadsheet and if Amazon is offering some big discount on a product that you were planning to buy, you would never miss that deal again.
+The prices of products listed on online shopping sites like Amazon or Flipkart vary every single day and here’s a simple Google Docs based solution to help you keep track of these price fluctuations via email.
+You can put the items you wish to buy in a Google Spreadsheet and if Amazon is offering some discount on one of your tracked products, you would get an email alert and thus never miss that deal again.

 Track Amazon Prices with Google Docs

 Here’s how you can setup the price tracker inside your Google Docs:

-- Open the Google Sheet and enter one or more URLs of product pages from Amazon or Flipkart in column B. The sheet has some dummy data to get you started.
+- Open the Amazon Price Tracker Google Sheet and enter one or more URLs of product pages from Amazon in column B. The sheet has some product URLs to get you started.

-- From the Price Tracker menu, choose the Initialize menu and say “Accept” when asked for authorization.
-The script is open-source and no one else will have access to your data.
+- From the Price Tracker menu, choose the Initialize option and say “Accept” when asked for authorization.
+The script is open-source and no one else will have access to any of your data.

-- From the Price Tracker menu, choose Start Tracking and your price tracker is now active, it will run in the background and you may close the Google Sheet.
+- Go to the Price Tracker menu again and this time choose the Start Tracking option.
+Price tracking is now active, it will run in the background and you may close the Google Sheet.

 You’ll get an email within a minute or two listing the current prices of the products that you have added in the Google Sheet.
 The sheet will then send you a daily digest (see sample email) of the product prices with visual hints on how the prices have changed since the last update.

-Also, you can add new URLs or delete existing ones from the Google sheet and the background script will automatically pick the changes.
+Also, you can add new Amazon URLs, or delete existing products, from the Google sheet and the script will automatically pick the changes in the next run.
 And if you ever wish to stop receiving those email alerts, just choose the Stop Tracking option from the Price Tracker menu in the same Google sheet.